spark2k06/PCXT_MiSTer/README.md

 ## Quick Start

-* Copy the contents of games/PCTXT to your Mister SD Card and uncompress hd_image.zip.
-It contains a freedos image ( http://www.freedos.org/ )
+* Copy the contents of `games/PCXT` to your MiSTer SD Card and uncompress `hd_image.zip`.
+It contains a FreeDOS image ( http://www.freedos.org/ )
 * Select the core from Computers/PCXT.
 * Press WinKey + F12 on your keyboard.
 *  Model: IBM PCXT.